quickgrid/paper-implementations/README.md

 # Paper-Implementations

-Implementation of various AI papers with related sections, notes, comments etc.
+Implementation of various AI papers with related sections, notes, comments etc. These implementations are not meant to be exact.
 <br>